Markov Decision Processes with Dynamic Transition Probabilities: An Analysis of Shooting Strategies in Basketball

 \section{Altering policies}

 With confidence that the method accurately reproduces play sequences under the observed policy model, we now simulate team-specific plays under altered shot policies.
-The way we implement a policy change via simulation is simple --- we transform the posterior draws of the shot policy model according to our desired alteration then simulate seasons with these modified posterior draws.
 However, before providing examples of altered policies we pause to discuss some relevant topics from game-theory.